patriciamespert/GeeksHubs-01-reto-website-responsive/README.md

 ### Dependencies

-* This site had been built entirely using Windows 10 Pro
+* This site had been built entirely using Windows 10 Pro & Ubuntu 20.04 OS

 ### Executing program